Should Christians Use AI Chatbots? A Balanced Biblical Perspective

 The New Testament vision of the Church is fundamentally relational and embodied.
 We're called to:

-• Confess sins to each other (James 5:16)-in trusted relationships with accountability
+• Confess sins to each other (James 5:16): in trusted relationships with accountability

-• Encourage one another daily (Hebrews 3:13),through genuine human interaction
+• Encourage one another daily (Hebrews 3:13): through genuine human interaction

-• Meet together regularly (Hebrews 10:24-25) andin physical presence
+• Meet together regularly (Hebrews 10:24-25): in physical presence

 If your AI chatbot usage is reducing your participation in Christian community, that's a red flag.
 If you find yourself choosing AI conversation over coffee with a brother or sister in Christ, you're moving in the wrong direction.